 A password, a windmill, a beer pub, and a rooftop pool.
+These are just a few of Amsterdam’s hip spots.

 Amsterdam is one of those prominent cities always welcoming travelers gearing up for a killer time.
 Weed, prostitution, clubs and bars.
 Anything goes in this popular city but nothing ever seems too chaotic.
-Although easy to have a good time in DAM, here are five awesome bars you should still mark on your phone.
+Although easy to have a good time in DAM, here are five of Amsterdam’s most awesome bars you should still mark on your phone.
 Bottoms up!

 The Butcher Bar – password needed